 Campbelltown Housing prices for Campbelltown and Macarthur combined Median rent for house \$450 PW Median rent for unit \$410 PW Strategic vision Revitalise Queen Street to be a safe, active, green and unified public space Provide a new state of the art City Library where people come to meet, connect, create, learn, engage, work and relax - becoming the heart of the community.
 Establish vertical education campuses where they can directly connect with and leverage surrounding uses and industry clusters.
 For example, a second WSU campus focussed on law and business would support a revitalised commercial office cluster and support retail growth.
 Establish a Community and Justice Precinct to leverage the expansion of Campbelltown's existing Local, District and Children's' Courts along with associated support services.
-Provide opportunities for next generation industrial uses to the west of the train station for higher value industrial uses benefitting from proximity to the Core CBD Enhance city centre station interchange as the gateway, delivering commuters and visitors from all around Greater Sydney Create new pedestrian and cyclist connections to bridge major transport corridors and create a more integrated and accessible city centre Develop the Campbelltown Billabong Parklands to provide unprecedented and distinctive recreational facilities as a focal point for the community, region and beyond Development outlook facility in Sydney's South West.
+Provide opportunities for next generation industrial uses to the west of the train station for higher value industrial uses benefitting from proximity to the Core CBD Enhance city centre station interchange as the gateway, delivering commuters and visitors from all around Greater Sydney Create new pedestrian and cyclist connections to bridge major transport corridors and create a more integrated and accessible city centre Develop the Campbelltown Billabong Parklands to provide unprecedented and distinctive recreational facilities as a focal point for the community, region and beyond Establish the Cultural Precinct at the heart of located at the centre of the city including a National Aboriginal Cultural Centre and Campbelltown Arts Centre as the premier cultural Development outlook facility in Sydney's South West.
 Development outlook is strong, subject to the current market downturn.
 Recent high rise housing development in or adjacent to the CBD demonstrates developer interest in this product under the "right conditions."
 Planned investment in the CBD will encourage future residential development activity.
-The CBD has significant capacity as indicated in Figure Amalgamation of lots could be encouraged through developer centres where a public benefit would result.
+The CBD has significant capacity as indicated in Figure 58.
+Amalgamation of lots could be encouraged through developer centres where a public benefit would result.
 Suited for Affordable housing contributions scheme Yes, subject to feasibility testing (see Section 8.4) Campbelltown City Centre is an ideal location of affordable housing as there is significant potential for new residential development and the location offers access to jobs, transport and services.
 Suggested development timeframe Ongoing

 High level analysis has been undertaken to identify lots with theoretical development potential.
-The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 61 with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
+The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 58, with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
 This analysis excludes land known as the deferred matter area.
-The analysis does not take into account lot sin consolidated ownership or site specific constraints.
+The analysis does not take into account lots in consolidated ownership or site specific constraints.
 It provides an indicative assessment of the relative ease of redevelopment in one location compared to another.

-Figure 57: Lots with theoretical housing potential in Campbelltown
+Figure 58: Lots with theoretical housing potential in Campbelltown